Ronald Acuña Jr. Player Props: Braves vs. Marlins

 Ronald Acuña Jr. At The Plate

-- Acuna has an OPS of 1.039, fueled by an OBP of .453 to go with a slugging percentage of .586.
-All three of those stats lead Atlanta hitters this season.
+- Acuna has an OPS of 1.043, fueled by an OBP of .448 to go with a slugging percentage of .595.
+All three of those stats rank first among Atlanta hitters this season.

-- Among the qualified hitters in baseball, his batting average ranks third, his on-base percentage ranks third, and he is ninth in the league in slugging.
+- He ranks third in batting average, third in on base percentage, and ninth in slugging among the qualifying hitters in baseball.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.